novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 # Terraform - Automate setup of AWS EC2 with Internet Gateway and SSH Access enabled

-In this post, we are going to learn about the usage of terraform to automate the setup of AWS EC2 instance with internet gateway and ssh access enabled.
+In this post, we are going to learn about the usage of Terraform to automate the setup of AWS EC2 instance with internet gateway and ssh access enabled.

 ---